ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Composite Device {#compositedevice}

-A Composite Device is an entity composed of multiple sub-entities such that its trustworthiness has to be determined by the appraisal of all these sub-entities.
+A composite device is an entity composed of multiple sub-entities such that its trustworthiness has to be determined by the appraisal of all these sub-entities.

 Each sub-entity has at least one Attesting Environment collecting the Claims